 Competitive video gaming, also called esports, brings together people from all areas.
 As such Esports Wales aims to represent the common interests of these people from the amateur to the professional level of electronic sports.
-We want to develop, promote and supervise the practise of esports in a spirit of equality and human fulfilment.
+We want to develop, promote and supervise the practice of esports in a spirit of equality and human fulfilment.

 Established in 2018 Esports Wales has stepped up to be the governing body for esports within Wales.

-Doing the right thing - even when no one is looking.
+Integrity - Doing the right thing - even when no one is looking.

-Pursuit of our goals and a recognition that it’s ok to make mistakes to become better.
+Excellence - Pursuit of our goals and a recognition that it’s ok to make mistakes to become better.

-Inclusive and welcoming to all – the esports family. committed to each other’s success.
+Family - Inclusive and welcoming to all – the esports family. committed to each other’s success.

 Respect the opponent: The stakeholders who have accepted this agreement undertake to avoid any lack of respect towards other stakeholders or external people.
-Any violent behaviour is strictly prohibited and will immediately result in exclusion from organisation.
+Any violent behaviour is strictly prohibited and will immediately result in exclusion from the organisation.

 Refrain from cheating: Cheating leads to a break in equal opportunities.
 All stakeholders therefore will fight against the use of any software or physical or mental faculties that are deemed cheating within the rules.

 Protect minors: The PEGI system (Pan European Game Information) provides advice on access to video games to an age classification.
-Organisers of a video game competition should undertake to inform the public participating in one of their event of the PEGI classifications of video games presented in competition.
-In accordance with the law, a minor may be authorised to participate in a competition the video game of which is subject to a restriction, provided that he presents an authorization signed by one of his parents, or legal representatives
+Organisers of a video game competition should undertake to inform the public participating in one of their event of the PEGI classifications of video games presented in the competition.
+In accordance with the law, a minor may be authorised to participate in a competition the video game of which is subject to a restriction, provided that he presents an authorization signed by one of his parents or legal representatives

 Esports Wales has outlined the full strategy and how we plan to grow esports within Wales over the next few years.